jadenrubenfurtado05/aster-row-reliable-rag-agent/README.md

 Are all fabrics and adhesives in your bags vegan?
 ```

-Show that the agent refuses to invent unsupported information and recommends human confirmation.
+Shows that the agent refuses to invent unsupported information and recommends human confirmation.

 ### 5. Evaluation